 Beloved by the Anfield faithful for his goals against Barcelona and Everton, Origi left with everybody’s best wishes at the end of his contract.

-The Belgium striker moved to AC Milan and has scored twice in 23 appearances for the Italian giants.
+The Belgium striker moved to AC Milan and scored twice in 27 Serie A appearances for the Italian giants.
 He’s also taken to social media to announce the creation of his own fashion brand.

 “I think it comes from my mum, because she’s very stylish,” said Origi in 2018, when speaking to the Soccer Bible about his adoration for fashion.